IHE/ITI.MHD/input/pagecontent/testplan.md

-** This page on Test Plan is a prototype.
+** This Test Plan page is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome. **

 ## Introduction